ozcan-cetin/reviews/README.md

-# In This Project I used
+# In This Project I
-* I pulled data from a ready data.
+* Pulled data from a ready data.
-* I brought it to life using various javascript functions.
+* Brought it to life using various javascript functions.
-* useState
+* UseState
-* react-icons
+* React-icons